makrai/notes/kopiczko2310-VeRA-vector-rand-proj-lora.md

 # Abstract

-* Low-rank adapation (LoRA) reduces the number of trainable parameters when finetuning large language models, but still faces
+* Low-rank adapation (LoRA) reduces the number of trainable parameters when finetuning large language models
-  * hE acute storage challenges when scaling to even larger models or deploying numerous per-user or per-task adapted models.
-In this work,
+  * hE acute storage challenges when scaling to even larger models or deploying numerous per-user or per-task adapted models
 * we present Vector-based Random Matrix Adaptation (VeRA), which
   * significantly reduces the number of trainable parameters compared to LoRA, yet maintains the same performance.
 It achieves this by using
-  * a single pair of low-rank matrices shared across all layers and learning small scaling vectors instead
+  * a single pair of low-rank matrices shared across all layers and small scaling vectors
-* exper on the GLUE and E2E benchmarks, image classification tasks, and show
+* exper on the GLUE and E2E benchmarks, image classification tasks
   * instruction-tuning of 7B and 13B language models
 * from the conclusion
   * many versions can reside in the limited memory of a single GPU, thus substantially improving serving efficiency and removing the bottleneck of loading specific models into memory
 * future work
-  * different architectures and domains remains an area for future
+  * different architectures and domains remain an area for future
   * dynamic parameter budget allocation
   * different initialization and regularization techniques